ckpinguin/javascript-interview-questions/README.md

 333. ### Is JavaScript faster than server side script

-      Yes, JavaScript is faster than server side scripts.
-Because JavaScript is a client-side script it does not require any web server’s help for its computation or calculation.
-So JavaScript is always faster than any server-side script like ASP, PHP, etc.
+      Yes, most of the time, JavaScript on client side is faster than server side scripts.
+Because when JavaScript is on client-side there is no direct need for communications with the server side for computations, which prevents network latency delays etc. So JavaScript is mostly faster than any server-side script like ASP, PHP, NodeJS etc.

       **[⬆ Back to Top](#table-of-contents)**